Electron diffraction: Electron microscopes and early electron diffraction

-Just having an electron beam was not enough, it needed to be controlled.
-Many developments laid the groundwork of electron optics; see the paper by Calbick for an overview of the early work.
-One significant step was the work of Hertz in 1883 who made a cathode-ray tube with electrostatic and magnetic deflection, demonstrating manipulation of the direction of an electron beam.
-Others were focusing of the electrons by an axial magnetic field by Emil Wiechert in 1899, improved oxide-coated cathodes which produced more electrons by Arthur Wehnelt in 1905 and the development of the electromagnetic lens in 1926 by Hans Busch.
+In order to have a practical microscope or diffractometer, just having an electron beam was not enough, it needed to be controlled.
+Many developments laid the groundwork of electron optics; see the paper by Chester J. Calbick for an overview of the early work.
+One significant step was the work of Heinrich Hertz in 1883 who made a cathode-ray tube with electrostatic and magnetic deflection, demonstrating manipulation of the direction of an electron beam.
+Others were focusing of electrons by an axial magnetic field by Emil Wiechert in 1899, improved oxide-coated cathodes which produced more electrons by Arthur Wehnelt in 1905 and the development of the electromagnetic lens in 1926 by Hans Busch.

-Building an electron microscope involves combining these elements, similar to a optical microscope but with magnetic or electrostatic lenses instead of glass ones.
-To this day the issue of who invented the transmission electron microscope is controversial, as discussed by Mulvey and more recently by Tao.
-Extensive additional information can be found in the articles by Freundlich, Rüdenberg and Mulvey.
+Building an electron microscope involves combining these elements, similar to an optical microscope but with magnetic or electrostatic lenses instead of glass ones.
+To this day the issue of who invented the transmission electron microscope is controversial, as discussed by Thomas Mulvey and more recently by Yaping Tao.
+Extensive additional information can be found in the articles by Martin Freundlich, Reinhold Rüdenberg and Mulvey.